-We research, develop and commercialize innovative technologies in two primary areas of focus: instrumentation, test & measurement and sensing products, and healthcare products.
-We have a disciplined and integrated business model that is designed to accelerate the process of bringing new and innovative products to market.
-We identify technologies that can fulfill large and unmet market needs and then take these technologies from the applied research stage through commercialization.
-Although revenues from product sales currently represent less than one half of our total revenues, we continue to invest in product development and commercialization, which we anticipate will lead to increased product sales growth.
+We research, develop and commercialize innovative technologies in several areas of focus including instrumentation, test & measurement and sensing products, secure computing and communications, and health-care products.
+We have a business model that is designed to accelerate the process of bringing new and innovative products to market.
+Although revenues from product sales currently represent less than one-half of our total revenues, we continue to invest in product development and commercialization, which we anticipate will lead to increased product sales growth.
 In the future, we expect that revenues from product sales will represent a larger proportion of our total revenues.
 In addition, we anticipate that these revenues will reflect a broader and more diversified mix of products as we develop and commercialize new products.

 We have developed a disciplined and integrated process to accelerate the development and commercialization of innovative technologies.
-Our business model employs a market-driven approach and provides the infrastructure, resources and know-how throughout the process of developing and commercializing new products.
-To manage a diverse set of products effectively across a range of development stages, we are organized into two main groups: our Technology Development Division and our Products and License Division.
+Our business model provides the infrastructure, resources and know-how throughout the process of developing and commercializing new products.
+To manage a diverse set of products effectively across a range of development stages, we are organized into two main groups: our Technology Development Division and our Product and License Division.
 These groups work together through all product development stages, including:

-- Searching for emerging technologies based on market needs; - · Conducting applied research; - · Developing and commercializing innovative products; and - Applying proven technologies and products to new market opportunities.
+- Searching for emerging technologies based on market needs; - Conducting applied research; - · Developing and commercializing innovative products; and - Applying proven technologies and products to new market opportunities.

-Our total revenues were \$9.0 million and \$8.7 million during the three months ended June 30, 2010 and 2009, respectively, and we had net losses attributable to common stockholders of \$0.7 million and \$2.4 million for the same periods, respectively.
+Our total revenues were \$8.6 million and \$8.9 million during the three months ended September 30, 2010 and 2009, respectively, and we had net losses attributable to common stockholders of \$0.5 million and \$2.0 million for the same periods, respectively.

 We generate revenues through technology development services provided under contractual arrangements, product sales and license fees.
 Historically, our technology development revenues have accounted for a large and growing proportion of our total revenues, and we expect that they will continue to represent a significant portion of our total revenues for the foreseeable future.
-The rate at which we have received new research contract awards declined significantly during the period of our reorganization in 2009 and early 2010, and this resulted in a decline in our technology development revenues for the three months ended June 30, 2010, as compared to the three months ended June 30, 2009.
+The rate at which we have received new research contract awards declined significantly during the period of our reorganization in 2009 and early 2010, and this resulted in a decline in our technology development revenues for the three months ended September 30, 2010, as compared to the three months ended September 30, 2009.
 We regularly have a backlog of contracts for which work has been scheduled, but for which a specified portion of work has not yet been completed.
-We define backlog as the dollar amount of obligations payable to us under negotiated contracts upon completion of a specified portion of work that has not yet been completed, exclusive of revenues previously recognized for work already performed under these contracts, if any.
+We define backlog as the dollar amount of obligations payable to us under these negotiated contracts upon completion of a specified portion of work that has not yet been completed, exclusive of revenues previously recognized for work already performed under these contracts, if any.
 Total backlog includes funded backlog (the amount for which money has been directly authorized by the U.S. Congress or for which a purchase order has been received by a commercial customer) and unfunded backlog (firm orders for which funding has not been appropriated).
 Indefinite delivery and quantity contracts and unexercised options are not reported in total backlog.
-The recent slowing in the rate of our receipt of new research contract awards described above has led to a decline in our backlog, and the approximate value of our backlog was \$26.4 million as of June 30, 2010, as compared to \$27.9 million of backlog as of June 30, 2009.
-We may continue to experience year over year declines in revenue for this segment of our business unless and until we are able to increase the rate at which we receive new research contract awards and restore our backlog to prior levels.
+The approximate value of backlog for our Technology Development Division was \$29.6 million as of September 30, 2010, as compared to \$23.5 million as of September 30, 2009.